 - BUY A CASA SHIRT AND WEAR IT PROUDLY IN YOUR COMMUNITY.
 WHEN SOMEONE ASKS ABOUT IT, TELL PEOPLE ALL ABOUT CASA!

 - OFFER YOUR CLERICAL SKILLS TO HELP MAINTAIN FILES OR STUFF ENVELOPES IN THE CASA OFFICE.

 - PRAY FOR, AND ENCOURAGE OTHERS TO PRAY FOR CASA AT YOUR PLACE OF WORSHIP.

 - DO YOU HAVE ACCESS TO A ROOM THAT COULD HOST MEETINGS, RETREATS, OR TRAINING SESSIONS?
 OFFER IT TO CASA!

 - CHOOSE CASA AS YOUR CHARITABLE RECIPIENT WHEN YOU SHOP AMAZON SMILE.

 - MAKE A TAX-DEDUCTIBLE GIFT TO CASA.
 EVEN EARN TAX CREDITS.
 EVERY AMOUNT HELPS!

-- ATTEND OUR ANNUAL JUSTICE IS SERVED EVENT IN JANUARY AND/OR DONATE A CAKE TO OUR POPULAR DESSERT AUCTION
+- ATTEND OUR ANNUAL JUSTICE IS SERVED EVENT IN FEBRUARY AND/OR DONATE A CAKE TO OUR POPULAR DESSERT AUCTION.

 - SUPPORT UNITED WAY.
 CASA IS A UNITED WAY PARTNER.